pfdubois/BridgeBidding/source/CompetingNT.rst

 In response to 2♣ and 2♦, pass unless you have shortness, or bid the next higher suit, or on rare occasion, a good long suit of your own.

-Exampe: Suppose  the bidding goes (1N) 2♦!
+Example: Suppose  the bidding goes (1N) 2♦!
 (Diamonds and a higher suit)

 * With ♠KQ86 ♥Q8 ♦98 ♣98764 you would bid 2♥, because your hearts and spades
   are better than your diamonds.